gwbischof/deep_designer/README.md

 - **Interactive Feedback**: Asks clarifying questions to improve the design
 - **Comprehensive Design**: Covers product idea, marketing, technical architecture, and UI/UX design

+## TODO
+- Support for Image input, see: https://docs.agno.com/agents/multimodal
+- Improve the UI.
+- Improve the prompt and output models.
+- Figure out if it would be helpful to add [Memory](https://docs.agno.com/agents/memory) or [Knowledge](https://docs.agno.com/agents/knowledge)
+- Generate tasks from the design document, similar to [taskmaster](https://github.com/eyaltoledano/claude-task-master).

 ## Structure

 The design document covers four main sections: